snakemake/snakemake-lang-vscode-plugin/README.md

 Provides basic language support and snippets for [Snakemake](https://snakemake.readthedocs.io) files (Snakefile, *.smk).

-This is an unofficial extension and I am not affiliated with the [Snakemake](https://snakemake.readthedocs.io) project.
-But since I use Snakemake daily (it is truly an excellent tool), I wanted better support for it in VSCode and I in publishing this plugin I hope others might get some value from it as well.
+This is an unofficial extension and I am not affiliated with the [Snakemake](https://snakemake.readthedocs.io) project, but since I use Snakemake daily (it is truly an excellent tool), I wanted better support for it in VSCode and in publishing this plugin I hope others might get some value from it as well.

-This is still very much in alpha, so it's likely that not everything will work.
+This is still very much in alpha, so it's likely that not everything works.
 Feedback, suggestions, and contributions are very welcome!

 ## Features